 Veterans’ preference

-The federal government gives hiring preferences to veterans under the The Vietnam Era Veterans’ Readjustment Assistance Act of 1974.
+The federal government gives hiring preferences to veterans under the Vietnam Era Veterans’ Readjustment Assistance Act of 1974.
 So if you served in the US military, include your veterans’ preference on your resume.

 You should either list your veterans’ preference status as “no” (if you were never a member of the military), or your point preference eligibility (for example: 5-Point, 10-Point, etc).